punkish/map-data-workshop/README.md

-# Data and Knowledge Cartography
+# Mapping Data and Knowledge for Citizen Science

 Please see the [schedule of workshops](http://punkish.github.io/map-data-workshop/schedule.html).